bitrat/alarm-fingerprint/equipment setup and documentation/Equipment and Software setup.md

     Edited the grc_bit_converter.py file to write out a .txt file with hex values (which then gets processed further by process_signals.py file).

+8. Clone this repo  $ git clone https://github.com/bitrat/alarm-fingerprint.git
+9. Change all references to "user" (directory and within .grc and .py files), to your ubuntu user name /home/user = /home/yourUser
-8. Create Alarm signal processing directory structure, on both the local, and on an external hard drive (if used)
+9. Create Alarm signal processing directory structure, on an external hard drive (if used)

-##LOCAL:
-/home/user/alarm-fingerprint/AlarmGnuradioFiles
-/home/user/alarm-fingerprint/AlarmGnuradioFiles/conf
-/home/user/alarm-fingerprint/AlarmGnuradioFiles/Captured
-/home/user/alarm-fingerprint/AlarmGnuradioFiles/AlarmSignals/logs
-/home/user/alarm-fingerprint/AlarmGnuradioFiles/AlarmSignals/Original
-/home/user/alarm-fingerprint/AlarmGnuradioFiles/AlarmSignals/Processed

 ##EXTERNAL Hard Drive
 /media/user/SDRAlarmSignals/conf